stevechoy/pdfcombiner/README.md

 # install.packages(openxlsx) # Optional, only used for PDF conversion to Excel
 ```

+### Installing Java

+The `{staplr}` package is **highly recommended** as it supports bookmarks, and you may need to also <a href="https://www.java.com/en/download/" target="_blank">install Java separately</a> if your system does not currently have it.
+After installation, you are recommended to restart your R instance before proceeding.

 ## Running the App

 Simply save the <a href="https://github.com/stevechoy/PDF_Combiner/blob/main/app.R" target="_blank">app.R</a> file locally and run the App in R.